Mattoon, Illinois: Economy

 Mattoon is home to several companies.
 Rural King, which is a large retailer for agricultural supplies, has its headquarters located on the west side of town off of Dewitt Avenue.
 Other companies who have heavy focus in the area include Consolidated Communications, which is headquartered on Charleston Avenue, as well First Mid Bank & Trust, which has several important corporate facilities in the area.
 Other manufacturing plants include a Bimbo Bakeries USA plant, a Mars, Incorporated pet food plant, and Justrite.
 Sarah Bush Lincoln Health System and Carle Foundation Hospital provide many jobs in health care for Mattoon and its neighboring towns and communities, such as Charleston.
 Both hospitals and facilities are located right off the East side of Interstate 57, heading toward Charleston.

 The Cross County Mall is the area's major shopping center.
-It opened in 1971 and it features Rural King, Marshalls, and Jo-Ann Fabrics as its anchor locations.
+It opened in 1971 and it features Rural King, Marshalls, Jo-Ann Fabrics, and Dunham's Sports as its anchor locations.
+Coles Together is a non-profit economic development organization for Coles County based in Mattoon.

 Education

 Mattoon is served by Mattoon Community Unit School District 2, one of three school districts located in the county of Coles.
-The district itself is composed of four schools-Williams Elementary, Riddle Elementary, Mattoon Middle School, Mattoon High School and the "Neil Armstrong Program at Hawthorne School", which serves to educate developmentally disabled children.
-A new Regional Innovation Center is set to open in 2022.
+The district itself is composed of six schools-Franklin Preschool, Williams Elementary, Riddle Elementary, Mattoon Middle School, and Mattoon High School.
+A new Regional Innovation Center called LIFT opened in 2022.

+Mattoon is also home to two private schools.
+St. John's Lutheran School (PreK-12) and Maranatha Christian Academy (K-12).

 Lake Land College is a community college in Mattoon.